chapnickc/Easehand/README.md

 ## Contact

 This document is by no means a comprehensive overview of the system we implemented here.
-If you have any questions about the source code, or the hardware used please do not hesitate to reach out by opening an issue for this project!
+If you have any questions about the source code, or the hardware used, please do not hesitate to reach out by opening an issue for this project!